tubayeezus/CapstoneProject/README.md

 8. **Open and Run the Notebook**:

-   - In the Jupyter Notebook interface, navigate to the folder containing the Jupyter Notebook file (`Your_Notebook.ipynb`).
+   - In the Jupyter Notebook interface, navigate to the folder containing the Jupyter Notebook file (`NEWONE.ipynb`).

    - Click on the notebook file to open it.